Asadullah-127/file-handling-task-repo/README.md

 - Test each function by calling it from a separate file or using a main method.
 - Submit your repository link after completing all tasks.

+## Changings made

+ -Written code for all the given functions except task 10

 ## Submission

 - Fork the repo.